codebytes/codebytes.github.io/_pages/speaking.md

 If you're interested in having me speak at your event, please connect and reach out to me social media (LinkedIn, Twitter, Mastodon).

+You can find some of my previous talks and online engagements on YouTube:
+{% include video id="videoseries?list=PLwaSWcZSuko7QvN0zXuHGlhh_Dxp3UmyP" provider="youtube" %}

 ## Upcoming Events

 | Event | Date | Talks |